 - Permanent alteration of work arrangements for employees

 - Provision of campus safety escorts

 - Implementation of long-term contact limitations between the parties

 - Implementation of adjustments to academic deadlines, course schedules, etc.

-Moravian College will maintain any and all records in accordance with state and federal laws and will maintain, for a period of at least seven years, records of:
+Moravian University will maintain any and all records in accordance with state and federal laws and will maintain, for a period of at least seven years, records of:

 - Each sexual harassment investigation, including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation;

 - Any disciplinary sanctions imposed on the Respondent;

 - Any remedies provided to the Complainant designed to restore or preserve equal access to Moravian University's education program or activity;